 What’s really bothered me through both of these events is how easy it was to trust God when my life and health were at risk as opposed to trusting God when my income was at risk.
 Or how it was easier to trust God for healing as opposed to trusting God to find another job.

-One of the books that I’ve been reading lately that has helped a little is Jerry Bridges’ Trusting God.
+One of the books I’ve been reading lately that has helped a little is Jerry Bridges’ Trusting God.
 Here’s what he says on page 174:

 We may think we have true Christian love until someone offends us or treats us unjustly.
 Then we may begin to see anger and resentment well up within us.
 We may conclude we have learned about genuine Christian joy until our lives are shattered by an unexpected calamity or grievous disappointment.
 Adversities spoil our peace and sorely try our patience.
 God uses those difficulties to reveal to us our need to grow, so that we will reach out to Him to change us more and more into the likeness of His Son.

-And then this on the next page:
+And this on the next page:

 It is not the adversity considered in itself that is to be the ground of our joy.
 Rather, it is the expectation of the results, the development of our character, that should cause us to rejoice in adversity.
 God does not ask us to rejoice because we have lost a job, or a loved one has been stricken with cancer, or a child has been born with an incurable birth defect.
 But He does tell us to rejoice because we believe He is in control of those circumstances and is at work through them for our ultimate good.

 As I write this, I’m still in search of a job, so I can’t give a “happily ever after” ending.
 At least not yet.
 Trust continues to alternate with discouragement, but the still small voice of hope keeps coming through.
 And that’s what faith and trust are all about, even when you get cancer and even when you lose your job.
+You trust God for the healing and you trust God for employment.